What To Say To Someone Who Lost A Loved One

 - A memorial fundraiser is not just a place where others can provide financial support; it can also serve as a central hub for everyone to share their memories of the deceased, post photos, and celebrate their life.

-- If you aren’t sure how to start a memorial fund or run into any other issues, our Customer Care team can provide support through the GoFundMe Help Center.
+- If you aren’t sure how to start a memorial fund or run into any other issues, our Customer Care Agents provide 24/7 support through the GoFundMe Help Center.

 Lend a hand to someone who needs you